 - Pre-heat oven at 350°F.

-- In a large bowl add softened butter (or shortening) light brown sugar, granular white sugar, vanilla extract and salt.
-Using stand mixer or hand mixer, beat until sugar and butter are creamy.
+- In a large bowl add softened butter (or shortening) light brown sugar, granular white sugar, vanilla extract, and salt.
+Using a stand mixer or hand mixer, beat until sugar and butter are creamy.

 - Add eggs to the creamed butter mix and beat until eggs are incorporated.

 - I did not chill the batter.
-If required do refrigerate cookie batter for 30 minutes.
+If required refrigerate cookie batter for 30 minutes.

-- Bake in pre-heated oven at 350°F for 11 to 14 minutes or until edges are golden brown and center is slightly fluffy.
+- Bake in a pre-heated oven at 350°F for 11 to 14 minutes or until the edges are golden brown and the center is slightly fluffy.

-- Remove from oven and let cookies cool in the pan for 5 minutes before moving it to wire cooling rack to cool completely.
+- Remove from oven and let cookies cool in the pan for 5 minutes before moving them to a wire cooling rack to cool completely.

 - Store leftover cookies in airtight containers at room temperature for up to a week.